google/flax/docs/faq.md

 ---

-**Question: Do FLAX models have static or dynamic shapes?**
+**Question: Do Flax models have static or dynamic shapes?**

 **Answer:** They have static shapes.
 A model is created from an initial shape, and it is not directly possible to change this.
+(This is a limitation of XLA and thus of JAX)

 ---